- Religion and Philosophy»

-So what does this verse really mean in regards to regarding one day over another?
+- So what does this verse really mean in regards to regarding one day over another?
 This is talking about when someone marks a particular day as special for their own reason.
-Verse 6 says that he that regards the day,does so for Elohim.
+Verse 6 says that he that regards the day,does so for God.
 The same way is for those who do not regard this day.
 They regard and disregard certain days for the Most High.
 Neither of them are wrong, so neither of them should judge one another.
 But this does not apply to holy days.

 Let No Man Judge You

-Colossians 2 16 is a favorite amongst many as a last resort when shown that the previous scriptures are not about Sunday worship.
+Colossians 2 16 is a favorite among many as a last resort when shown that the previous scriptures are not about Sunday worship.
 But what does this verse really mean?
 Paul is talking to believers that are keeping the Sabbath day and the new moons.
 He is saying to not let anyone judge us for keeping those days.
 Read it from verse 8 to 17 to get a clearer understanding and see how this is actually condoning the celebration of these days as a mandate.
 The believers in the Colossian community were being judged for enjoying the festival, as well as eating and drinking in it.
 Colossians 2 21 says they were told to not handle, taste, or touch.
 Colossians 2 18 gives an example of asceticism where they participated in self-abasement.
 They wanted to rob true believers of celebration by claiming that to be holy, you have to deny yourself during the high holy days and Sabbaths.

 Paul is referenced a lot when it comes to saying the law and the Sabbath is done away with.
 But did you know Paul kept the Sabbath?
 Acts 17 1-2.
-Did you know he also never said the commandments were done away with?
-See that here.

 Paul was condemning the avoidance of anything enjoyable-which was intended to make its followers more spiritual.
-He says to the Colossians: "Therefore, if you died with Mashiach from the basic principles of the world, why, as though living in this world, do you subject yourself to regulations- 'Do not touch, do not taste, do not handle,' which all concern things which perish the using- according to the commandments and doctrines of men?
+He says to the Colossians: "Therefore, if you died with Christ from the basic principles of the world, why, as though living in this world, do you subject yourself to regulations- 'Do not touch, do not taste, do not handle,' which all concern things which perish the using- according to the commandments and doctrines of men?
 These things indeed have an appearance of wisdom in self-imposed religion, false humility, and neglect of the body, but are of no value against the indulgence of the flesh."
 (Colossians 2:20-23)."

 They had a false humility (verse 23) and were destined to fail because they were based on the "commandments and doctrines of men".
 Paul encourages the Church to hold fast to its teachings and proper understanding; it is not a treatise on which foods to eat or on which days to worship the Almighty.
-We must be careful not to read preconceived notions into these or any other scriptures."
+We must be careful not to read preconceived notions into these or any other scriptures.

 Genesis 2 2 says the Most High ended his work on the seventh day, and rested (as in ceased to work, not meaning he was tired), and blessed and sanctified this day.
 He blessed this day.
 Not the Paul, not the Pharisees, not the Devil, the Most High did.